 Combining cancer vaccines with checkpoint inhibitors—monoclonal antibodies that restore T-cell activity—could have the effect of letting up on the brakes and stepping on the accelerator at the same time.

 Moderna’s customized cancer vaccine candidate mRNA-4157 contains up to 34 different neoantigens selected by an algorithm.
-Last year, researchers reported findings from a small Phase I trial showing that mRNA-4157 plus Keytruda shrank tumors in 50% of people with head and neck cancer, though no responses were seen in patients with colorectal cancer.
+In 2020, researchers reported findings from a small Phase I trial showing that mRNA-4157 plus Keytruda shrank tumors in 50% of people with head and neck cancer, though no responses were seen in patients with colorectal cancer.

 Based on promising early results, a version of the vaccine, dubbed mRNA4157/V940, was evaluated in a Phase IIb study as a treatment for advanced melanoma.
 New types of immunotherapy are often tested in people with melanoma, which tends to be a “hot” tumor with many mutations that can stimulate immune responses.

 The KEYNOTE-942 trial (NCT03897881) enrolled 157 people with Stage III or IV cutaneous melanoma.
 Their cancer could be surgically removed, but it had spread to a lymph node, and they were at high risk for recurrence.
 At study entry, their cancer had been completely removed, they had not experienced local relapse or distant metastasis and the cancer had not spread to the brain.

 After surgery, participants in this open-label trial were randomly assigned to receive nine doses of mRNA-4157 plus Keytruda or Keytruda alone for about a year or until they experienced disease recurrence or unacceptable side effects.